joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/18/technology/telegram-ban-india.html

 **Live Updates: Knicks Fans Jam Parade Route to Celebrate Long-Awaited Champions**\
-`The sidewalk viewing pens along Broadway hit capacity hours before the start of the festivities.
-Fans have waited more than five decades to celebrate an N.B.A. champion.`\
+`The N.B.A. championship team is riding up Broadway through packed sidewalks and streets that hit capacity hours before the parade began.
+Fans have waited more than five decades to celebrate a title.`\
 https://www.nytimes.com/live/2026/06/18/nyregion/knicks-parade

 **Do Sports Owners Win Championships?**\